SANGHANBO/SRCNN-tensorflow/README.md

 Learning process
 ----------------
 This is the first time for me to build a deep CNN network with tensorflow, so it is absolutely a challenge for me.
 Fortunately, I make it and harvest a lot.
-As a milestone for me, I record my learning step here. <br>
+As a milestone for me, I record my learning step here. <br><br>
 First, as I'm new to tensorflow, it's a must to learn the structure of it.
 From my view, it's a rather hard tackle compared to similar ones, such as Keras.
 It takes me about two days to follow the instruction in the Tensorflow Community and make quite clear about it.
-However, the summary and visualization in tensorboard are still a puzzle to me, and it's my further work. <br>
+However, the summary and visualization in tensorboard are still a puzzle to me, and it's my further work. <br><br>
 Then, I begin to do pre-process of train image to make the input, such as interpolation and cropping sub-image from the origin.
 After that, I build my network.
 I think pre-process of data is of great importance, and building model is relatively smooth.
-It takes three days altogether. <br>
+It takes three days altogether. <br><br>
 Lastly, I run my model.
 To speed the training, I use GPU on Google Colaborator.
 This step consumes quite a lot time, because the result is 3dB lower than the paper.
 After many trials on both Python and MATLAB, I find that the output of interpolation under these two structures are different, and I guess that this is just the cause.
 So I generate training data from MATLAB, store them in h5py file which can be read in Python.
 The output gets a better PSNR, similar with the